bitcoin-studio/Bitcoin-VirtualMachine/README.md

 # Machine image builder focused on Bitcoin

+**Quick Start**: _Install Vagrant and Virtualbox.
+Then open a CLI terminal, and run `vagrant init bitcoin-studio/Bitcoin-VirtualMachine; vagrant up; vagrant ssh`.
+You're now in an environment with lnd and other Bitcoin tools.
+If that doesn't work, read further on in this guide for more details._

+## Summary

 This tool is made of three technologies, Packer, Vagrant and Ansible, allowing us to generate an Ubuntu 18.10 VirtualBox image (and Vagrant box) packaged with softwares for Bitcoin / Lightning Network.
 You can find Bitcoin Core, LND, c-lightning, Electrum, a BitcoinJS guide, etc. <br/>